Rally de España Preview: 2019 WRC Penultimate Round | Hyundai N

-Hyundai Motorsport has taken three podium results from Spain in previous seasons, twice for Sordo, once in 2016 and again as part of a double top-three alongside Neuville in 2017.
-Loeb, meanwhile, will begin this year’s rally, his first WRC event since Portugal in June, as defending Rally de España winner.
+Hyundai Motorsport has taken three podium results from Spain in previous seasons.
+Two of those podium results were taken by Sordo, once in 2016, and again as part of a double top-three alongside Neuville in 2017.
+Loeb, meanwhile, will begin this year’s rally, his first WRC event since Portugal in June, as the defending Rally de España winner.

 Crew Notes: Thierry Neuville/Nicolas Gilsoul (#11 Hyundai i20 Coupe WRC)

 - Third in the drivers’ championship, 41 points adrift of the lead

 - Six podiums scored in 2019 so far, including two victories

 Crew Notes: Dani Sordo/Carlos del Barrio (#6 Hyundai i20 Coupe WRC)

 - Spaniards return for first WRC event since Turkey

 - Home heroes looking to emulate rally winning performance from Sardinia